 - Willingness and ability to work autonomously, with direction and support

 How to Apply:

-Send application materials by email to email@example.com with “LGBT Health Intern” as the subject.
-Include in a single document (PDF or Word): a cover letter, your resume or CV, and a 1-3 page writing sample.
+Send application materials by email to internships at healthhiv.org with “LGBT Health Intern” as the subject.
+Include in a single document (PDF or Word): a cover letter with the semester you are applying for, your resume or CV, and a 1-3 page writing sample.

 This is a paid internship that could potentially lead to a paid staff position in the fall.